Cohort 1 · 15 Places · Enrollment Open

 The Problem

-Conventional AI training programmes are built backwards — they start with the technology and hope your leaders will figure out the application.
+Conventional AI programmes are built backwards — starting with the technology and hoping your leaders will figure out the application.
 The result: high adoption metrics, minimal behaviour change, and an L&D budget that cannot demonstrate ROI.

 The Value Gap

 88% of your managers have logged into an AI tool.
 Only 5% have changed how they actually work.
-That’s an 83-percentage-point gap between motion and progress — and your L&D budget is funding the motion.
+That is an 83-point gap between motion and progress — and your L&D budget is funding the motion.

 The Language Barrier